 Plenary 7: Moving out of the silos

 We know that we need truly interdisciplinary approaches to analyse the threats to health and to evaluate the effectiveness of responses.
 Yet we often find difficulty in putting them into practice.
 Who creates the silos?
 And for which purpose?
 What actions do we need to take in the global public health community to promote and sustain interdisciplinary working?
 And what changes in the wider society do we need to advocate for to make this happen?

-Plenary 8: Making a difference
+Plenary 8: Making the difference

 To paraphrase Karl Marx, the epidemiologists have described the world.
 Our task is to change it.
 We now know a great deal about the causes of disease and the distribution within populations.
 We also know a lot about what works on a small scale.
 Our problem is that we find it difficult to scale up interventions or to change policies in ways that make a real difference a population level.
 What analytic tools to be need to understand the successes and failures of public health policies?
 What actions should we take to implement what works?
 And what messages are most successful in advocating for implementation?